Tax Exempt Money Market Commentary

 by Senior Portfolio Manager Colleen Meehan

 - The Fed: Not patient, but not impatient!
-Committee anticipates that it will be appropriate to raise the target range for the federal funds rate when it has seen further improvement in the labor market and is reasonably confident that inflation will move back to its 2 percent objective over the medium term.
-This change in the forward guidance does not indicate that the Committee has decided on the timing of the initial increase in the target range.
-April 29 is the next scheduled meeting.
+The April 29 Federal Reserve statement discussed the transitory factors that have negatively affected economic growth during the winter and reiterated that it will be appropriate to raise the target range for the federal funds rate when it has seen further improvement in the labor market and is reasonably confident that inflation will move back to its 2% objective.
+June 17 is the next scheduled meeting.

 - The outlook for issuance in 2015 will be affected by the absolute low level of longer term bond rates combined with the continued rebound in refunding issuance.
 Demand for both short and longer term municipals continues to be robust.
 Short-term issuance continues to remain low as the need for short-term financing has diminished as tax receipts continue to remain strong and have supported better financial conditions for many municipalities.
 The yield on newly issued money-market-eligible securities continues to post historical low levels.
 The one-year note index is 0.18%.

 - Investor demand and continued decreasing supply have kept yields on variable-rate demand notes (VRDNs) at historical lows.
 The SIFMA index, a weekly high-grade market index comprised of seven-day tax-exempt VRDNs produced by Municipal Market Data Group, averaged 0.05% for 2014.
 In the first quarter of 2015 the average maintained a historical low of 0.02%.
 We continue to maintain high levels of liquidity and weighted average maturities within the industry averages.

 - In general, municipal credit quality has continued to improve as most states and many local governments have recovered slowly from the recession.
 In particular, state general funds have shown consecutive quarters of growth in personal income tax and sales tax revenue, both important sources of revenue.